Scott Douglas Jacobsen: What is the state of irreligion in Ireland now?

 Muhssin: When I was a believer, the idea of God as creator was at the core of my faith: because of course, if God didn’t create the world, then what exactly did he do?

 For the longest time, I resisted learning how evolution actually worked.
-I had emotional reasons to keep my faith, so I would just read the creationist material, such as that of Harun Yahya.
-(It was only after renouncing Islam that I discovered Yahya’s books are all plagiarised from Intelligent Design groups in America.)
+I had emotional reasons to keep my faith, so I would just read creationist material, such as that of Harun Yahya.
+It was only after renouncing Islam that I discovered Yahya’s books are all plagiarised from Intelligent Design groups in America.

 I became religious, you see, out of a desire to make friends.
-I didn’t get along very well with my classmates in De La Salle, so I went looking for company in all the wrong places.
+I didn’t get along very well with my classmates in secondary school, so I went looking for company elsewhere.
 I eventually settled on the faith of my upbringing, which I had hitherto only paid lip service to.

-I honestly think that if Muslims understood evolution, if they were humble enough to jettison human exceptionalism, their situation – and ours – would be so much better.
-Sadly, the Muslim world appears to be moving backwards in this regard: Erdogan has moved to ban the teaching of evolution in Turkish schools, being the philistine fascist that he is.
+I honestly think that if Muslims understood evolution, if they were humble enough to dispense with human exceptionalism, their situation – and ours – would be so much better.
+Sadly, the Muslim world appears to be moving backwards in this regard: Erdogan has recently moved to ban the teaching of evolution in Turkish schools, being the philistine fascist that he is.

 Jacobsen: What are your next steps for irreligious activism, for equality, now?

-Muhssin: Our primary function will always be to provide moral and material support to other ex-Muslims, particularly that resident in Ireland.
+Muhssin: Our primary function will always be to provide moral and material support to other ex-Muslims, particularly those resident in Ireland.
 Beyond that, yes, we want to normalise apostasy from Islam.
-We want to create such a shift in public consciousness that, if an ex-Muslim is ever threatened by some Wahhabi fanatic, his fellow Irishman will not hesitate to defend him.
-We aim to cultivate a strict intolerance among Irish people for the evils of Wahhabism and Islam itself, from the subjugation of women to the burning of literature, from the cruelty of halal slaughter to the barbarity of shari’a courts.
+We want to create such a shift in public consciousness that, if an ex-Muslim is ever threatened by some jihadist fanatic, his fellow Irishman will not hesitate to defend him.
+We aim to cultivate a strict intolerance among Irish people for the evils of jihadism and Islam itself, from the subjugation of women to the burning of literature, from the cruelty of halal slaughter to the barbarity of shari’ah courts.

-At the moment, our main means of doing that is via Twitter, our website and interviews such as this.
+At the moment, our main means of doing that is via Twitter, our website, and interviews such as this.
 As we become more recognised, however, we do expect to host public talks and seminars in conjunction with other secular groups, such as Atheist Ireland.
-I believe there is a moral duty to do this: for if ex-Muslims don’t speak about the Islamic threat, then given the cowardice of the Left on the issue, it will inevitably fall to the Right to do so.
-We have no desire for that to happen, for what we hope are obvious reasons.
+I believe there is a moral duty to do this: for if ex-Muslims don’t speak about the jihadist threat, then given the cowardice of the Left on the issue, it will inevitably fall to the Right to do so.
+We have no desire for that to happen, for what should be obvious reasons.

 Jacobsen: Thank you for the opportunity and your time, Kareem.